Arasa Kattalai: Plot

-A monarch believes that he has committed a terrible fault and commits suicide to make amends, not without having indicated his successor: Vijayan, a man of the people, that one even, who had come punish him, a fearless knight, for an act of bravery.
+A monarch believes that he has committed a terrible fault and commits suicide to make amends, not without having indicated his successor: Vijayan, a man of the people, that one who had come to punish him, a fearless knight, for an act of bravery.
 Before dying, the monarch orders Vijayan to protect his subjects and to put back the power into the hands of the people.
 By so acting, the deceased king had also just thwarted the Machiavellian intentions of its Minister.
 Indeed, this traitor intends to seize the throne.
 But it will be for another time, because this sinister dignitary is going to make every effort to sabotage the reforms of Vijayan.
 To begin with, by eliminating him.